 After reading these instructions, a few options remain:

-When you are ready and have the correct instrument(s) installed, press "Start" to launch the exercise.
-A progress screen will depict the NeuroVR logo, indicating that the exercise is loading.
+• When you are ready, and have the correct instrument(s) installed, select Start to launch the exercise.
+A progress screen displays the NeuroVR logo, indicating that the exercise is loading.

 Progress screen during exercise loading